September 21, 2022

 Supporting Vulnerable Victims and Witnesses

-Overview Crown Counsel are the lawyers who prosecute criminal offences on behalf of society.
-In this role, Crown Counsel make decisions about if and how to proceed in criminal cases of elder abuse and abuse of vulnerable adults.
+Overview Crown counsel are the lawyers who prosecute criminal offences on behalf of society.
+In this role, Crown counsel make decisions about if and how to proceed in criminal cases of elder abuse and abuse of vulnerable adults.
 When prosecution is the best solution, it is not always pursued due Read more…